kevinychen/fruit-box-bot/README.md

 Demo Video
 ----------

-Here is a full video with a score of 167!
+Here is a video with a perfect score of 170!

 ![Full](docs/full.gif)